hipe-eval/HIPE-2022-baseline/README.md

                         The path to a config json file from which to extract config.
 Overwrites other specified config --labels_column LABELS_COLUMN
-                        Name of the tsv col to extract labels from --text_column_name TEXT_COLUMN_NAME
+                        Name of the tsv col to extract labels from --model_name_or_path MODEL_NAME_OR_PATH
-                        Name of the tsv col to extract texts from --segmentation_flag SEGMENTATION_FLAG
-                        Use if you want to pre-segment data.
-Use 'NOSEGMENTATION' to let the tokenizer chunk the data to bits of the model's max_length (512)
-  --model_name_or_path MODEL_NAME_OR_PATH
                         Absolute path to model directory or HF model name (e.g. 'bert-base-cased') --do_train            whether to train.
 Leave to false if you just want to evaluate